httpsprotocol/httpsprotocol/ReadME.md

 ## 😉 Hello!
 Im @httpsprotocol / @gutbath
 Amateur Dev Learning Python, Java, and C++ | I enjoy making free projects on my journey to becoming a coding profesional!
 ========================================================================================================================
-* 👾 I make clients for games.
-(Cheats, Unlockers, Etc.)
+* 👾 I mostly make clients for games.
 * 🤑 I also make custom applications and do bountys, send me a dm on discord!

 ### Languages (code)